 Again you are lucky to get the chance of sharing what you have with your audience, try to keep this in mind.

 Behind the scene is your adventure and will be reflected on the information you are providing.
 Words worth a lot use them wisely and trust you.
-Own this and know what to say in a presentation.
+Own this.